couclock/petrate/README.md

 docker-compose build
 ```

-- Ensure we have 2 pods executing for front and back (with kubernetes dashboard or "kubectl get pods" command)
+- Ensure we kept 2 pods running for front and back (with kubernetes dashboard or "kubectl get pods" command)
 - Update front image :

 ```